Will my criminal record affect my mining career?

 Anyone with a criminal record knows it can often throw up barriers, even when they’ve worked hard to turn things around.

-Whether your criminal record is something from years ago or part of a recent chapter you’re working to move past, finding employment can be tougher than it is for others with similar skills.
+If your criminal record is something from years ago or something you’re working to move past, finding employment can be tough.
+More than it is for others with similar skills.

 So, what about the mining industry?
 Will a criminal record stop you getting a FIFO mining job?